 What is erectile dysfunction (ED)?
-Erectile dysfunction (ED), defined as the inability to get or maintain an erection adequate for sexual intercourse, can have psychological consequences that lead to poor self-image and relationship difficulties.
+Erectile dysfunction (ED) is the inability to get or keep an erection firm enough to have sexual intercourse.
+Having ED can lead to poor self-image and relationship difficulties.

-Intermittent fasting has become one of the most popular dietary trends in the United States.
-If you've been looking to try something new on your journey to lose weight, speak with Dr. Croland and his
+Intermittent fasting has become a popular dietary strategy in the United States over the past few years.
+If you're looking to try something new to help lose weight, Dr. Croland and his team at

 You’ve heard it over and over again: the secret to weight loss is to take in fewer calories than you burn.
 That means you have to eat fewer calories, burn more calories through exercise, or do a little of both.
 For many people, eating fewer calories is difficult because diets leave them feeling hungry and unsatisfied.
 But what if there was a way to eat fewer calories without eating less food?